Project

 Actions #5

-Updated by MofoMan2000 over 13 years ago
+Updated by MofoMan2000 almost 14 years ago

 Is OpenCL simply not compatible with SSE in this implementation?
 And what version of SSE is diabled, and does it really make a big difference?